contactkoh/IDD-Fa18-Lab3/README.md

 About 400(when not pressed) ~ 1023(when pressed.
 5V max)

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
-If I apply force(press), it goes up (max 1023, 5v max)
+If I apply force(press), it goes up (max 1023, 5v max) , so I think it is linear relationship.

-**c.
-Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+**c.In Examples->Basic->Fading the LED values range from 0-255.
+What do you have to do so that you get the full range of output voltages from the LED when using your FSR to change the LED color?

+The FSR is supposed to be reading 0~1023.
+Therefore, to change the COLOR of the LED, I use the RGB color LED as the output.
+Depending of the analogRead value, if the FSR is pressed (say, reading 1023 when pressed), the variable 'brightness' would go into the if statement below to change the color.

+brightness = analogRead(A0);

+  if (brightness <=0 || brightness >= 1023) {
+    setColor(255, 0, 0);  // change the color
+    delay(2000);
+  }

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
+About 100 Ohms seems to get a reasonable range of voltages for this task.
+We only had 1 kind of resistors in the Tinkerkit.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+The more stimulus/pressure it is applied to FSR, the Voltage goes up and resistance goes down (V=IR).
+So I think it is linear as well.

 ### 2. Accelerometer

 **a.
 Include your accelerometer read-out code in your write-up.**

 ### 3. IR Proximity Sensor